Normatica/Twitter-monitoring/README.md

 # Twitter-monitoring: Monitor your Twitter statistics

-A Pandora FMS' agent plugin to monitor statistics about a twitter account written in Python.
+A [Pandora FMS](http://pandorafms.com/) agent plugin written in Python to monitor statistics about a twitter account.

 #Screenshots